DataVault AI and Wellgistics Health Announce Plans for PharmacyChain™ to Implement Manufacturer-to-Patient Blockchain-enabled Smart Contracts for the Prescription Drug Industry to Improve Efficiency and Patient Outcomes

+Strategic Alliance Targets Digital Transformation of the $634.32 Billion (1) US Prescription Drug Market Through Blockchain-Enabled Data Monetization and AI-Driven Efficiency Gains

-BEAVERTON, Ore., Oct.
-22, 2025 (GLOBE NEWSWIRE) -- via IBN -- DataVault AI, Inc. (“DataVault”) (NASDAQ: DVLT), leading the way in AI data experience, valuation, and monetization, and Wellgistics Health, Inc. ("Wellgistics") (NASDAQ: WGRX), a leader in next-generation pharmaceutical distribution, digital prescription routing, and AI-powered hub fulfillment, today announced the two companies have entered into a non-binding letter of intent to implement manufacturer-to-patient blockchain-enabled smart contracts (“PharmacyChain™”) into Wellgistics proprietary Technology and Physical infrastructure for the prescription drug industry.
+BEAVERTON, OR, Oct.
+22, 2025 (GLOBE NEWSWIRE) -- DataVault AI, Inc. (“DataVault”) (NASDAQ: DVLT) , leading the way in AI data experience, valuation, and monetization, and Wellgistics Health, Inc. ("Wellgistics") (NASDAQ: WGRX), a leader in next-generation pharmaceutical distribution, digital prescription routing, and AI-powered hub fulfillment, today announced the two companies have entered into a non-binding letter of intent to implement manufacturer-to-patient blockchain-enabled smart contracts (“PharmaChain™”) into Wellgistics proprietary Technology and Physical infrastructure for the prescription drug industry.
 The goal of the partnership will be to seek to fully digitize tracking of prescription drugs from script to fulfillment in order to ensure the right drug gets to the right patient at the right time, with the right recommendations for safe and effective use.
 The companies currently contemplate a revenue-sharing arrangement from fees derived from the use of the PharmacyChain by pharmacies.

 Any implementation of the PharmacyChain solution and any revenue-sharing arrangement will be subject to the negotiation and execution of definitive agreements and the satisfaction of applicable conditions, and there can be no assurance that such agreements will be entered into, that the contemplated collaboration will be consummated, or that any revenues will be generated.